CASA of Maury County, Inc

 - Represent CASA of Maury County, Inc. with respect, honor, and a positive attitude.

-- Attend conferences/seminars/meetings to fulfill annual in-service requirements.
+- Attend conferences/seminars/meetings to fulfill a minimum of 12 hours annual in-service requirements.

 - Attend staff meetings as directed by the Executive Director.